cazala/synaptic/README.md

 If you want a practical example on how to feed data to a neural network, then take a look at [this article](https://github.com/cazala/synaptic/wiki/Normalization-101).

+You may also want to take a look at [this article](http://blog.webkid.io/neural-networks-in-javascript/).

 ####Demos

 - [Solve an XOR](http://synaptic.juancazala.com/#/xor)